ISC's New Static Website

 To address the second issue, we extended Kea with a prototype of a new command called set-config.
 Set-config allows delivering configuration over the command channel.
 For this specific purpose, we created a separate, temporary repository on github: https://github.com/isc-projects/kea-yang.
 Once the prototype is more mature and the code related to it is available in the main Kea repository, we will shut down the kea-yang repository.

 As a result of those two features, we have a working prototype using the following architecture:

 The prototype was able to store the YANG model and configuration for that model, export that configuration to JSON syntax that is understood by Kea and then send that configuration to Kea over the command channel.
 Kea was able to receive it and reconfigure itself as requested.
 People interested in recreating this experiment are encouraged to read the README.

 Thank you a lot to everyone who participated, contributed or otherwise helped with this effort.
-Special thanks go Lukas Macko and Rastislav Szabo from Sysrepo project for their suggestions, tips and code snippets, to Linhui Sun from Tsinghua University for his continuous work on the that defines the YANG model and to Mikael Abrahamsson from T-Mobile for coordinating the effort.
+Special thanks go to Lukas Macko and Rastislav Szabo from the Sysrepo project for their suggestions, tips, and code snippets; to Linhui Sun from Tsinghua University for his continuous work on the RFC that defines the YANG model; and to Mikael Abrahamsson from T-Mobile for coordinating the effort.

 See you at the next hackathon!